Sean McCormack: Career

+McCormack was then a Managing Director at TrailRunner International, a global communications consultancy, prior to joining Chevron.

+In November 2022, McCormack joined Chevron as the Vice President of Communications.

 Department of State

 McCormack began his career in the Foreign Service in 1995.
 He served at the U.S. embassy in Ankara from 1996 to 1998, where he was assigned as the Persian-speaking officer in the consular section.
 He was posted to the U.S. embassy in Algiers from 1998 to 1999, with responsibility for economic reporting and consular issues.

 McCormack was posted to the State Department Operations Center in 1999 before moving to the Executive Secretariat Staff ("The Line").
 He was detailed to the National Security Council Staff in 2001.

 Immediately prior to returning to the State Department, McCormack was Special Assistant to the President, Spokesman for the National Security Council, and Deputy White House Press Secretary for Foreign Policy.